rhysd/hgrep/hgrep-bench/README.md

 [npm][] is necessary since we use:

-- `package-lock.json` as example for large file
+- `package-lock.json` as example of large file
-- `node_modules` black hole as example for large directory
+- `node_modules` black hole as example of large directory

+Create them by running `npm install`.

 ## Run benchmarks